 As a method, it prioritizes the social and communal aspect of education, standing true to its original vision to improve human society by helping children realize their full potential as intelligent, creative, whole beings.

-An education based on relationships
+The Reggio Approach: an education based on relationships

-The Reggio approach is often defined as “education based on relationship”, where each person is considered a “subjective agency” while existing as part of a group.
-A successful practice should aim at the establishment of a social group where children learn to respect each other, but also learn to express themselves and define their identities.
+The Reggio approach is often defined as “education based on relationship,” where each person is considered a “subjective agency” while existing as part of a group.
+A successful practice should aim at the establishment of a social group where children learn to respect each other but also learn to express themselves and define their identities.

 “Our goal is to build an amiable school, where children, teachers and families feel at home.
 Such a school requires careful thinking and planning concerning procedures, motivations and interests.
 It must embody ways of getting along together, of intensifying relationships.”